ioslushnyi/GCP-fraud-detection-v1/ml-model/README.md

 This directory contains training code, encoders, and a trained ML model used in the real-time fraud detection pipeline.
-The fraud detection model is a binary classifier (Random Forest Classifier) that predicts whether a payment event is fraudulent based on engineered features.

 ## Contents